-(79) Han fik kigget sig i halsen.he had looked himself into throat.DEF'He had himself looked into the throat.'
+(79)Han fik kigget sig i halsen. had looked himself into throat.DEF 'He had himself looked into the throat.'

 This is expected since Possessor-get assigns a thematic role to its subject.
-The example in (78b) is impossible because the subject han ('he') is assigned a semantic role by both the verb fa ('get') and the relational noun halsen ('the throat').
-The example in (79) is possible because the verb fa ('to get') assigns a semantic role to its subject and the relational noun halsen ('the throat').
+The example in (78b) is impossible because the subject han ('he') is assigned a semantic role by both the verb $f_a^a$ ('get') and the relational noun halsen ('the throat').
+The example in (79) is possible because the verb fa ('to get') assigns a semantic role to its subject and the relational noun halsen ('the throat') assigns a semantic role to the reflexive sig ('self').
 Example (79) very clearly shows that Possessor-get does not raise anything.
 The participle kigget ('looked') in (79) has all its complements, except for the suppressed AGENT-argument.